pkshreeman/100DaysOfCode/log.md

 #### Day 32: June 30, 2017 Friday
 Skipped a day to focus on self-analysis and development.
 Learned and worked on Typescript today.

+#### Day 33: July 1, 2017 Saturday
+Worked on Swift in Xcode using tutorials.
+Had to start over from stratch since there was some type of errors that can't be resolved.  it is working now...sigh...